 4. Landlord Harassment or Privacy Violation

 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-Virginia state law states that the landlord must give 24 hours notice to enter the rental property (§ 55-248.18(A)).
+- Landlord Entry.
+Virginia state law states that the landlord must give 24 hours notice to enter the rental property (VA Code § 55-248.18(A)).
 If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
-In Virginia, lockouts are not permitted. (§ 55-225.1)
+In Virginia, lockouts are not permitted.
+(VA Code § 55-225.1)